-7Throughout the paper, we will adopt the following notation: we identify random variables with a tilde; we use bold letters to indicate vectors and matrices, and letters in plain font to indicate univariate variables; we use subscripts to indicate individual assets, and superscripts to indicate individual investors (agents).
-A complete list of symbols is available in Appendix D.
+&lt;sup>7Throughout the paper, we will adopt the following notation: we identify random variables with a tilde; we use bold letters to indicate vectors and matrices, and letters in plain font to indicate univariate variables; we use subscripts to indicate individual assets, and superscripts to indicate individual investors (agents).
+A complete list of symbols is available in the Section IA.3 of the Supplementary Appendix.

-8Appendix B.1 provides conditions under which Eq.
-(1) holds, and Sun (2006) provides the precise construction of a probability space where the exact law of large numbers holds in a continuum setting.
+&lt;sup>8Appendix A.1 provides conditions under which Eq.
+(2.1) holds, and Sun (2006) provides the precise construction of a probability space where the exact law of large numbers holds in a continuum setting.